charleennewland/blog/kaizen_workshops.md

 #### 3. The Art of Gemba Walking: A Guide to Not Stumbling! :walking:
 The Gemba walk is a hands-on approach that involves going to the actual workplace to observe and understand processes.

-- **Develop a checklist of areas to observe** and questions to ask.
+- **Create a checklist of areas to observe** and questions to ask.
 Ensure a focused approach to maximize the value of time on the ground.
 Perform a pre-analysis of accompanying process data for effective questioning;
 - **Engage with frontline workers** by asking questions and actively listening.
 Encourage them to share their perspectives.
 Their insights are critical in understanding the real challenges and opportunities;
 - **Observe the processes and workflows** and act as a silent observer during processes and workflows.
 Document any deviations, bottlenecks, or areas for improvement using checklists, photographs, or written notes;
 - **Approach the Gemba walk with an open mind**, ready for unexpected discoveries, and be willing to adjust preconceptions.
 This ensures a better understanding of the work environment.